Rykmentti/Personal-Portfolio-Project/README.md

 I concluded this project, because it was made with Unity 2020.3.12f1 LTS and the new project is going to using on newest Unity 2022 LTS.
 ### first-mobile-project
+My first mobile project.
 I am currently Jyväskylä University of Applied Sciences student, specializing in the game development.
 This is my personal prototype, which I use to build and test everything.

+Why mobile?
+I wanted to see how mobile development works and since I'm very interested in 2D, doing a mobile project is a good idea to find out how everything works there.
+I am using tablet as the end platform right.

 First Commit Date: 19.07.2023